BequestDeCendresStudios/BequestAntiCheat/Indev/DeckTypes.md

 # Specific Cards
 This are for specific cards for gameplay elements.
+This was created as alternative to the Bourgeois Tarot.

 ## Primary Deck
 ### Ten Crashed Pilots